Manku27/placeholder_projectName/doc/arch/adr/0002-routing.md

 ## Decision

-'react-router' : It being the standard approach and lack of any known alternatives.
+We will use 'react-router'

 ## Consequences

-_Unknown_
+_Unknown_ : It being the standard approach and lack of any known alternatives.